-U.S-China trade deal touts financial sector wins, but there's a sense of deja-vu
+U.S.-China trade deal touts financial sector wins, but there's a sense of deja vu

-WASHINGTON/HONG KONG (Reuters) - The long-awaited U.S.-China trade deal unveiled on Wednesday touted new wins for U.S. financial firms looking to access China’s $40 trillion (31 trillion pounds) financial market, but many of the changes were already in train even before the trade war ignited.
+WASHINGTON/HONG KONG (Reuters) - The long-awaited U.S.-China trade deal unveiled on Wednesday touted new wins for U.S. companies looking to access China’s $40 trillion (31 trillion pounds) financial market, but many of the changes were already in the works even before the trade war ignited.

 The deal, which was signed by U.S. President Donald Trump at a White House ceremony attended by business leaders, promises improved access to China’s financial services for banking, insurance, asset management, payment and fund management.